Airplay Logo

 Airplay youth workers are working in partnership with RAF Community Development staff to deliver a structured programme of activities.
 The initiative is designed to help relieve some of the pressure on highly stretched RAF families.
 RAF children face particular challenges – parents can be deployed overseas for long periods at short notice and bases are often located in isolated rural areas.
 This nationwide programme will provide vital continuity to young people relocating from one station to another.

 Activities provided through the Airplay programme aim to stimulate and nurture children’s aspiration, ambition and resilience and provide vital support and reassurance to families.
+Read more about the Airplay programme in action in the Airplay Youth Support report and the Airplay case studies.
 The project is the first of its kind for young people in the service community.

 Over the first year Airplay Youth Support has reached 1,900 children and young people and increased the number of youth work sessions being delivered by 80%.

-Read the current issue and past issues of RAF Youth Support Newsletter and find out more about the activities deivered on all 28 RAF bases across the country, this summer.
+Read the current issue and past issues of Airplay Youth Support Newsletter and find out more about the activities deivered on all 23 RAF bases across the country.

 What people say about Airplay Youth Support